Best foam roller exercises

 How To:

 • Position yourself face down with the roller underneath the armpit of your right arm.
-Extend your arm out over the foam with your thumb point toward the ceiling.
+Extend your arm out over the foam with your thumb pointing toward the ceiling.

 • Roll up and down with a focus on the area between your shoulder and your elbow.